Methodist University professor Mark Regensburger instructs his Business Administration class.

 12 credits

-BUS 3150 Business and Society (3) orĀ BUS/PHI 3200 Business Ethics (3) BUS 4700 Business Strategy (3)
+BUS 3150 Business & Society (3) OR BUS 3200 Business Ethics OR REM 3200 The Cost of Money (3) BUS 4700 Business Strategy (3)

-BUS 4500 Management Science (3) BUS 1750 Personal Finance (3) or ECO 3110 Money, Banking, & Financial Markets (3)
+BUS 4500 Management Science (3) BUS 1750 Personal Finance (3) OR ECO 3110 Money, Banking, & Financial Markets (3)

 Electives

-Select three courses (9 credit) from any 3000 or 4000 level electives in Business, Financial Economics, Accounting, Marketing, Sport Management, or any concentration that may be attached to the major in Business Administration, including Health Care Administration, Professional Golf Management (PGM 2110 and/or PGM 3210 only), and Professional Tennis Management (PTM 3300 only).
+Select three courses (9 credits) from any 3000 or 4000 level electives in Business, Financial Economics, Accounting, Marketing, Sport Management, or any concentration that may be attached to the major in Business Administration, including Health Care Administration, Professional Golf Management (PGM 2110 and/or PGM 3210 only), and Professional Tennis Management (PTM 3300 only).

 Available Concentrations for Business Administration Majors